China's Xi clinches third term, packs leadership with loyalists

 The unveiling comes a day after Li Keqiang and Wang Yang, seen by analysts as relative moderates that were young enough to serve longer in top decision-making bodies, were excluded from the wider Central Committee.
 Both have ties with the Communist Youth League, a once-influential group that experts say has lost power under Xi.

 Another conspicuous absence from Sunday's unveiling was Hu Chunhua, a vice premier who had been considered by some party-watchers as a candidate for the premiership and who also has Youth League roots.
-Hu, 59, was not chosen to return to the Politburo, which now has 24 members, one fewer than usual.
+Hu, 59, was not chosen to return to the Politburo.

 Also missing from the Politburo: any women.
-The lone woman on the last Politburo, Sun Chunlan, retired.
+The lone woman on the last Politburo, Sun Chunlan, retired after two terms.

 "Xi's full control means his team will be fully responsible for any policy mistake," said Yang Zhang, assistant professor at American University's School of International Service in Washington.